Product Design // Technology // Agriculture

 Production, land use & deforestation contributes up to 33% of climate change.
 By 2050, the human population is predicted to rise to 9.8 billion and to feed this growing population, food production will need to rise 70%.
 With Bees being responsible for 1/3 of the world’s food supply, PetBee is committed to promoting and preserving bumblebees as a pollinator by providing colonies a sustainable urban environment to nest.

 Project was chosen as a finalist for the Grand Challenge hosted by Royal College of Art & CERN in Geneva.
-Work completed with Chukwuji Nwakude, Peipei Wang, Shuning Wang & Yaohan Gu.
+Project completed with Chukwuji Nwakude, Peipei Wang, Shuning Wang & Yaohan Gu.

 A Study on Bumblebees